-ASO Techniques: How to Optimize Your App's Name to Get More Downloads in 2021
+ASO Techniques: How to Optimize Your App's Name to Get More Downloads

 When it comes to App Store Optimization, the app’s name is a very important area to pay attention to because it’s one of the first places Apple and Google look at to determine where to rank your app and how high.

 Optimizing your app’s name is not too difficult and can help improve your keyword ranks quickly, leading to more visibility and more downloads.
 It's such an effective ASO technique that more than half of the top apps in the US use it to rank better in search results.
 Here's just a small sample of the top apps in the US:

 The Most Important ASO Technique - Using Keywords in Your App's Name

 Google allows up to 50 characters for the name and Apple gives you 30 characters for the name + 30 character for the subtitle, so you have quite a bit to work with.

 What many don't know is that the algorithms Google and Apple use look at each word in the name individually and also combine words to make multi-word terms.
 That gives you a lot of flexibility to craft a name that contains relevant keywords for the algorithm and is also easy for people to read.